Human Services Program Overview

 Our curriculum is designed for those seeking continuing education or further enhancement of their skills in human services as well as those planning to transfer to a bachelor’s degree program in human services, social work, psychology, counseling or other areas.

-The Human Services degree is part of MxCC’s Social Sciences Division, which also includes anthropology, economics, geography, history, political science, psychology, and sociology; and oversees curricula in Human Services, Juvenile Justice, Therapeutic Recreation, Substance Abuse Education, Criminal Justice, and Early Childhood Education.
+The Human Services degree is part of MxCC’s Social Sciences Division, which also includes anthropology, economics, geography, history, political science, psychology, and sociology; and oversees curricula in Human Services, Therapeutic Recreation, Criminal Justice, and Early Childhood Education.

 Employment of HS workers is expected to grow faster than the average for all occupations.
 Opportunities for qualified applicants are expected to be excellent, not only because of projected rapid growth in the occupation but because of substantial replacement needs.